AnalogStudiosRI/www.blissfestri.com/src/pages/news/2023/blissfest-merch.md

 />

 In addition to shirts, we will also have a limited set of Blissfest posters on 11" x 17" matte card stock.

+_All merchandise is exclusive to Blissfest, so make sure to get [your tickets](/tickets/) for the event!_